coverslide/node-alea/README.md

 ## Additions

 Also adds the ability to sync up two Alea PRNGs via the importState and exportState methods.
-While you can initialize two Alea PRNGs with the same seed, you cannot sync up a new PRNG after an old PRNG has already started running.
-This is useful for games where a new player joins and their local PRNG should sync up with the remote one.

 	var prng1 = new Alea(200)